Maratyz/cv/README.md

 The Elastic-Kibana stack as SIEM system had throughput issues when a platform component was executing massive computation which emitted excessive logs.
 It was desired to improve the reliability.
 I had analysed the performance bottleneck and evaluated the replacement of components by managed services.
 I managed to swap a legacy log parser with Logstash, which later enabled integration with SOC operation vendor.
 I also tuned the performance of ElasticSearch to reduce infrastructure cost.
 The completed ELK stack provided the same throughput with 40% less cost.

 * Chrome Headless for PDF Generation Service @ ELMO <br>
 Phantom.js did not support generating PDF for HTTPS pages.
 I implemented a single Node.js Lambda function which used Chromeheadless and then leverage ECS which supports larger file.
-In addition, it also adapts to the environment for supporting local development
+In addition, it also adapts to the environment for supporting local development.

-* Cronjob Status Monitoring Dashboard @ ELMO <br>
+* Slack bot for Operation Automation @ ELMO <br>
-Serverless application in a poll-based model, provides the latest status of cronjob execution information and history results.
-Technology stacks include ReactJS (frontend) and Node.js (backend) on the top of AWS Serverless Services including CloudWatch Log, Lambda, DynamoDB, and Athena
+Automated manual task of extracting and obfuscating data from production environment for troubleshooting on Developer's local environment.
+It is created as a Slack bot that replied inquiry from users, triggered an ETL process, and notified users once completion.

 ## Education
 **Master of Engineering (Materials Science and Engineering)** @ The University of New South Wales, NSW, Australia ( Sep.
 2008 - Oct.
 2010 ) <br>